Macro

 We may collect your personal information for the purposes of marketing, business development, and product improvements.
 For additional information please see our privacy policy.

-In order to understand the dynamics behind this, we next look at the industries and occupations that have the highest increases in shares of remote job postings.
+In order to understand the dynamics behind this, we next look at the industries and occupations that have the highest increases in shares of remote postings in the jobs market.

 Industries with Highest Increase in Remote Job Postings